On the wave turbulence theory for a stochastic KdV type equation: Introduction

 \subsection{Novelties of the approach}

 ~~~\\~~~~

-{\bf (i) Clustering/moment estimates and the advantage of the optimal transport equation. } One of the main obstacles in controlling the Feynman diagrams concerns the control of the error terms, which involve the full original time evolution.
+{\bf (i) Clustering/moment estimates and the advantage of the Liouville equation. } One of the main obstacles in controlling the Feynman diagrams concerns the control of the error terms, which involve the full original time evolution.
 Erdos and Yau, who work in the linear setting, control the error terms using the unitarity of the evolution.
 In the work of Lukkarinen and Spohn, since the equation is nonlinear, the control comes from imposing the assumption in \cite{LukkarinenSpohn:WNS:2011}[Assumption 2.1] on the $l^1$-clustering estimate at equilibrium, (see also \cite{lukkarinen2009not}[Assumption A2] in the context of weakly interacting lattice quantum fluids).
 The $l^1$-clustering estimate is a well-known and difficult problem in statistical physics that concerns bounds for the cumulants (see \cite{ginibre1971some,ruelle1964cluster,ruelle1999statistical,salmhofer2009clustering} and the references therein).
 Indeed, one of the main technical obstacles that forces Lukkarinen and Spohn to put the system at equilibrium is the difficulty in having the $l^1$-clustering estimate out of equilibrium.
-While \cite{LukkarinenSpohn:WNS:2011}[Assumption 2.1] has been proved only for the zero boundary conditions and at equilibrium case (see \,\cite{abdesselam2009clustering}), establishing such an clustering estimate out of equilibrium for the ZK equation under consideration is a challenging but important step in our proof.
-To obtain the estimate, we focus on the analysis of the Liouville equation of the density function. {\it As the cumulants are taken in terms of averages with respect to the density function, an appropriate a priori estimate on the optimal transport equation gives the desired clustering/moment estimate, even out of equilibrium, yielding a solution to one of the main technical obstacles in the work of Lukkarien and Spohn we mentioned above.
-We emphasize that this clustering/moment estimate based on the Liouville equation holds independently of the noise.} These estimates will be provided in Section \ref{Sec:Cum}.
+While \cite{LukkarinenSpohn:WNS:2011}[Assumption 2.1] has been proved only for the zero boundary conditions and at equilibrium case (see \,\cite{abdesselam2009clustering}), establishing{ such a clustering estimate} out of equilibrium for the ZK equation under consideration is still an open problem.
+To overcome this technical difficulty, we focus on the analysis of the Liouville equation of the density function under the presence of the noise.

 {\bf (ii) New types of crossing estimates - Challenges of the lattice setting. } As discussed above, in rigorously deriving kinetic equations from wave systems \cite{bal2003self,basile2016thermal,komorowski2020high,ryzhik1996transport}, one important key step is to show that most of the Feynman diagrams, after being integrated out, are negligible in the limit $\lambda\to 0$, leading to the dominance of the ladder diagrams \cite{chen2005localization,chen2006convergence,erdHos2008quantum,erdHos2000linear, LukkarinenSpohn:KLW:2007,LukkarinenSpohn:WNS:2011}.
 An important element in all of these results is an estimate proving that all so-called crossing graphs are suppressed.
 For the linear Schr\"odinger equation with a random potential, the estimate takes the form